CSRG-Group/dcs-notes.github.io/_CS140/part9.md

 ### Isolated

+*Isolation*

 In a traditional multi-user OS, all user in the computer can be affected by an attack

-In virtualisation, each guest OS is encapsulated and hardware is abstracted
+> In virtualisation, each guest OS is encapsulated and hardware is abstracted
+>

-- Each VM accesses separate file systems and memory blocks
+> - Each VM accesses separate file systems and memory blocks
+> - VM technology provides an extra layer of isolation.

 Ideally a VM compromised by attackers will not affect the host or other VMs on the host

-Isolation and abstraction of VMs provides an additional security over traditional multi-user computers
+Isolation and abstraction of VMs provides an **additional security** over traditional multi-user computers

 ### Transient

+*Transience*

 Physical servers are often always on while VMs can be started very quickly and remotely

-> Typically VMs are turned on only when they are needed, and turned off when they are not used anymore
+> Typically VMs are **turned on only when they are needed**, and turned off when they are not used anymore
 >
-> Limiting operating time of VMs mitigates security risks because we can only infect a machine (physical or virtual) that is on.
+> **Limiting operating time** of VMs **mitigates security risks** because we can only infect a machine (physical or virtual) that is on.

 **However.
 It is a double edged sword.**